User-Alnz/User-Alnz/README.md

 If you are a recruiter please take time to read carefully what is written below (2 min max to read it):

-As an old Customer Success Manager, I have already been a stakeholder of a SAAS. having been on client side, my experience taught me from far but enough to be impacted by the importance of good base code.
+As an old Customer Success Manager, I have already been a stakeholder of a SAAS. having been on client side, my experience taught me from far but enough to be impacted by the importance of good code base.
 Coding now, I have today understood how it's important to write a clean code, in way the code must be easy to understand and thus to maintain or to implement.
 I have seen how each update or new version released can be harmful due to regression, dependence, etc ...
 And I have already heard dev team talking to refactoring the whole code ...
 Further than just wasting time refactoring the code base we talking about cost, and this would be really painfull espacially for small compagnies.